KraquotteSauvage/linear_clock/readme.md

 ![image](https://github.com/KraquotteSauvage/horloge_lineaire/assets/73716978/0a38e714-7ef6-4546-835e-70ae15575d2f)

 To use the application, simply click on one of the colours in the colour selector and then click on the time slot you want to modify.
-You can also change the background colour, which is displayed when nothing is changed and the time has not yet arrived.
+You can also change the background colour, which is displayed when nothing has changed and the time has not yet arrived.

-It is also possible to change the colour of the bar fill in unmodified time slots.
+It is also possible to change the bar's colour and fill in unmodified time slots.
 Use the range to delete a colour.

 It is also possible to import a colour palette as the default.
-The file consists of a series of 10 rgb codes separated by a line break.
-Use the default palette as an example.
+The file consists of 10 RGB codes separated by a line break.
+You can use the default palette as an example.

+### WARNING: When you save your document on Windows, you just need to add .txt when you save your document.
+It's not compulsory, just that if you don't do it the file won't have an extension, but in operation, it doesn't change anything.
+You'll just have to change the type of file to be imported.

 # Example